 Business continuity planning helps you to manage risks and ensure continuity as much as possible if your business is disrupted.

-Emergencies can develop without warning, disrupting your business and your staff.
-Being better informed and better prepared to cope reassures your customers and suppliers that you take the resilience and security of your business seriously: it is good for you, your staff, your business, your neighbours and your reputation.
+Incidents do and have developed without warning, disrupting business for a critical length of time.
+Preparing to cope reassures your customers and suppliers that you take the resilience and security of your business seriously: it is good for you, your staff, and is key to your reputation.

 In most cases, a business continuity plan need be only a couple of pages long.
-The important thing is to look at what could interrupt your business and have good workarounds in place.
-A plan costs relatively little and need not take long to prepare.
+The important thing is to look at what it is you do; what you use and whom you need that you cannot operate without, then what could interrupt those.
+Then putting good workarounds in place.
+A plan costs little to produce and not long to prepare.

-A lot of small businesses operate from industrial parks, which concentrate various services in a small area.
-Businesses nearby might use dangerous chemicals or processes.
-If there is a fire or incident at such a business, the emergency services may evacuate or seal off the area.
-Understanding potential problems such as this and deciding on the best way to work around them could make the difference between keeping a contract and losing it.
+For example, many small businesses operate from industrial parks or estates, which concentrate various services in a convenient, accessible area.
+Some use dangerous chemicals or processes.
+If there is a fire or incident, the emergency services may evacuate or seal off the area for a time for everyone’s safety.
+If that happened to you, what is the impact from not being able to access your workplace or equipment for hours or days?
+Understanding potential problems such as this and deciding on the best way to work around them could make a difference.

-If you are a small or medium enterprise or a voluntary organisation we can provide free advice on business continuity and planning.
-Please email firstname.lastname@example.org for more details.
+If you are a small or medium enterprise or a voluntary organisation, we can provide free advice on business continuity and planning.
+Please read the FAQ below and check out the links to the BCI and other useful sites.
+If you want more help or assistance, please email firstname.lastname@example.org for advice and details.

 Frequently asked questions

-A well-developed, structured and rehearsed business continuity plan will help your business recover from an incident as quickly as possible.
+A well-developed, structured and rehearsed business continuity plan will help your business recover from significant disruption as quickly as possible.

-It will ensure that staff know their roles and responsibilities in an emergency and follow recognised, practiced and agreed procedures.
+It will ensure that everyone knows their roles and responsibilities in an emergency and follow recognised, practiced and agreed procedures.
 This will ensure that the functions, services and systems critical to your business are up and running again as soon as possible.

 - severe weather;